tchapgouv/simple-border-gateway/README.md

 This software aims to help opening a private federation hosted on a segmented network securely to other Matrix homeservers.

-For full configuration details and deployment guidance, see the HOWTO.

 ## Scope

 ### All traffic